-The monument to Semmes’ Brigade is southwest of Gettysburg on West Confederate Avenue (Tour map: West Confederate Avenue – Part 5) A position tablet is on Brooke Avenue in the Rose Woods (Tour map: Brooke Avenue).
+The monument to Semmes’s Brigade is southwest of Gettysburg on West Confederate Avenue (West Confederate Avenue – Part 5 tour map) A position tablet is on Brooke Avenue in the Rose Woods (Brooke Avenue tour map).

 July 3.
 During the afternoon Anderson’s Brigade being withdrawn for duty elsewhere the Brigade was left in the occupancy of the woodland south of the Wheatfield.
 At 1 P. M. under orders it resumed its original position near here.

 July 4.
 About midnight began the march to Hagerstown Md.

 Location of the monument

 The monument is southwest of Gettysburg on the west side of West Confederate Avenue, which is one way southbound at this point.
 It is about 200 feet south of the parking lot for the Warfield Ridge observation tower and just past the State of Georgia monument.
 (39°47’55.4″N 77°15’21.5″W)

 Position Marker in the Rose Woods

 Army of Northern Virginia